Gold Student Summer Fellowships

 The grant award includes a stipend for a single project of up to $4,000 for a 10-week period.

-The Gold Foundation champions humanism in healthcare, which we define as compassionate, collaborative, and scientifically excellent care.
+The Gold Foundation champions humanism in healthcare, which we define as kind, safe, and trustworthy care.
 Grantees are expected to reflect these values in daily practice and to continuously strive to be exemplars of humanism in healthcare.